-We have implemented a pseudo device driver in the linux kernel to work in the block layer and perform the above operations.
-We used a single platter 160GB Seagate SATA drive as a test drive to create a virtual shingled block device using our emulator driver.
-This shingled block device was evaluated to measure the overhead incurred by the emulator, and it was determined that the emulator overhead is negligible and the shingled block device's performance is in line with the underlying disk.
+The emulator has been implemented as a pseudo device driver in the linux kernel to work in the block layer and perform the above operations.
+A single platter 160 GB Seagate SATA drive was used as a test drive to create a virtual shingled block device using the emulator driver.
+This shingled block device was evaluated to measure the overhead incurred by the emulator, and it was determined that the emulator overhead is negligible compared to disk head movement and the shingled block device's performance is in line with the underlying disk.
 This shows that the emulated device can be used not just for functional experiments (to verify and validate SWD system software solutions), but can also be used for performance comparisons reliably, as it does not mask the physical behavior of the underlying disk.

-Our main contribution is a novel solution that can be used to test shingled disk management schemes, and shingled disk layouts and parameters, atop a real disk.
-Since the underlying medium and the read and write mechanics of a shingled write disk is expected to be very similar to existing hard disk drives, the read/write performance measurements on our emulated disk can serve as a good SWD performance indicator.
+The main contribution of this work is a novel solution that can be used to test shingled disk management schemes, and shingled disk layouts and parameters, atop a real disk.
+Since the underlying medium and the read and write mechanics of a shingled write disk is expected to be very similar to existing hard disk drives, the read/write performance measurements on the emulated disk can serve as a good SWD performance indicator.